wenet-e2e/wespeaker/examples/voxconverse/README.md

 🔥 UPDATE 2024.08.20:
 * silero-vad v5.1 is used in place of v3.1
-* umap dimensionality reduction + hdbscan clustering is also supported
+* umap dimensionality reduction + hdbscan clustering is also supported in v2